Great to have you on the most important and by virtue of consensus, the most correct radio talk show in history.

 Now, one person not hearing it is Dennis Kucinich.

-Why why impeach him?
+Why impeach him?

-If you're so concerned about the war, as opposed to the commander-in-chief, that would be the president you should impeach.
+If you're so concerned about the war, as opposed to the commander in chief, that would be the president you should impeach.

-Well, the uh vice president had a singular responsibility in whipping up public sentiment to lay the groundwork for a war against Iraq on false pretenses.
+Well, the vice president had a singular responsibility in whipping up public sentiment to lay the groundwork for a war against Iraq on false pretenses.

-And the articles of impeachment cover that.
+And the Articles of Impeachment cover that.

 I don't think that this country could tolerate two consecutive impeachments.